TGit-Tech/Tode-RC/README.md

 #Project Status
 -----------------------------------------------------------------------------------
 Initial design pictured may be changed abruptly.
 The project is still in its design state.
-Firmware is buggy;  PCB design files and 3D-Prints are available but no complete build instructions yet.
-The PCB set is currently limited to a single SideIO Wing and only the Ebyte E3-433T30D has correct Back-Plane PCB design.
+Firmware is not functional at this time;  PCB design files and 3D-Prints are available but no complete build instructions yet.
+The PCB set is currently limited to a single IO Wing and only the Ebyte E3-433T30D has correct Back-Plane PCB design.

 Please check back later for an available release.